Computational Sociologist

 This paper shares the “hidden curriculum” of computational social science (CSS) training and professionalization for social science Ph.D. students.
 We outline core competencies and provide resources as it relates to three primary areas of CSS training and professionalization: (1) learning data science skills, (2) building a portfolio that uses data science to answer social science questions, and (3) connecting with computational social scientists.
 We also provide practical recommendations for departments and professional associations to better support Ph.D. students interested in CSS.

 Than, Nga, Leanne Fan, Tina Law, Laura Nelson, and Leslie McCall.
-"Updating "The Future of Coding:" Comparing Generative Large Language Models to Other Text Analysis Methods." revise and resubmit [preprint]
+"Updating "The Future of Coding:" Qualitative Coding with Generative Large Language Models." revise and resubmit [preprint]

 This paper tests the ability of generative large language models (LLMs) to replicate and augment traditional qualitative coding with an empirical application focused on identifying U.S. news articles discussing the complex concept of economic inequality.
 We generally find that generative LLMs can perform nearly as well as supervised machine learning models in accurately matching hand-coding output.
 We also find that propietary generative LLMs do not perform substantially better than open-source generative LLMs.